Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Over the next six months, the project team will be working with local stakeholders to evaluate alternatives and their impacts on travelers, communities, the area economy, and the environment.
 This process will culminate in the preparation of an Environmental Report that summarizes those impacts and shows how a recommended alternative has been designed to avoid and minimize adverse impacts.
 Once that document has been reviewed by state and federal agencies, WisDOT will move forward with real estate acquisition and final design.

 Construction on the County FF interchange and improvements to the County U and County VV intersections are scheduled to begin in 2013.
-Three more public information meetings are scheduled over the next two years to keep you informed about the project.
+Three more Public Involvement Meetings are scheduled over the next two years to keep you informed about the project.